fayzo/huruka_mwa/README.md

 # Network-Clone
-Create a Social Network Clone From Scratch PHP,MySQL
+Create a Network Clone From Scratch PHP,MySQL

 • It done by using MYSQI

 • Login & Sign-up Systems

-• Users Profiles

-• Users Timeline

-• Users Tweets

-• Users Retweets

-• Users Comments

-• News Feeds

-• Hashtags & Mention Users

-• Top Trending Posts

-• Posts & Images Popups

-• Messages and Chat System

-• Follow and Unfollow System

-• Notification System

-•And Much More.
+• And Much More.